Helping designers find font pairings faster

 Designing with AI as a partner

-This project made plugin development more approachable than expected.
-Clear planning and technical context were essential for making good decisions and staying in control of the process.
+The AI tools made plugin development much more approachable.
+Coming with a clear idea and technical background were helpful for making good decisions and staying in control of the development.